CenterForCollectiveLearning/comchoice/README.md

 ### Hello world: Election data

 For starting, let's use the data of an election of 22 voters and 4 alternatives.
-Each voter provided their ranking of alternatives.
+Then, voters provided their ranking of preferences.

 ```
-from comchoice.aggregate import borda, condorcet
 import pandas as pd
+from comchoice.aggregate import borda

 data = [
-    {"voters": 7, "rank": ["A", "B", "C", "D"]},
+    {"voters": 7, "ballot": "A>B>C>D"},
-    {"voters": 5, "rank": ["B", "C", "D", "A"]},
+    {"voters": 5, "ballot": "B>C>D>A"},
-    {"voters": 6, "rank": ["D", "B", "C", "A"]},
+    {"voters": 6, "ballot": "D>B>C>A"},
-    {"voters": 4, "rank": ["C", "D", "A", "B"]}
+    {"voters": 4, "ballot": "C>D>A>B"}
 ]

 df = pd.DataFrame(data)

-df_borda = borda(df)
+borda(df)

-df_borda.head()
 ```

-Here, our goal is to calculate an aggregate ranking of alternatives.
-The result using Borda count is:
+Here, our goal is to calculate a ranking of alternatives by using Borda count.

 | alternative | value | rank |
 | --------- | ----- | ---- |